Dandie Dinmont Terrier: History

 The breed originates from the dogs being used in the Anglo-Scottish border country.
 During the 1600s, they were used for hunting badgers and otters.
 Whilst their ultimate origin remains unknown, dogs owned by the Allans of Holystone, Northumberland in the early 1700s are thought to have been involved in their early origins.

 These dogs may have been a type of Border Terrier, although other theories exist including the idea that they are a cross between Scottish Terriers and Skye Terriers.
 The head of this family was Willie "Piper" Allan, who was born in nearby Bellingham.
 He kept dogs for the hunting of otters.
 Lord Ravensworth once hired Allan to remove the otters from the pond in Eslington Park.
 Lord Ravensworth attempted to purchase one of Allan's dogs after he successfully removed the otters, which Allan refused.

 Allan died on 18 February 1779, and his dogs passed into the care of his son James.
 James's son eventually inherited the dogs and sold a dog named Old Pepper to Mr Francis Sommer who came from Town Yetholm on the Scottish side of the border.
 Old Pepper was descended from one of Willie Allan's dogs who had worked Lord Ravensworth's manor.

 The breed remained relatively unknown outside of the Borders until 1815 when Sir Walter Scott's novel Guy Mannering was published.
-Scott had spent time in the area whilst Sheriff of Selkirk and had learned of the prowess of these types of specialist terriers for working both fox and otter.
+Scott spent time in the area whilst the Sheriff of Selkirk learned of the prowess of these types of specialist terriers for working both fox and otter.
 When he wrote Guy Mannering, he included a character by the name of Dandie Dinmont who owned a number of terriers named Pepper and Mustard after the colours of their coats.
 The Dinmont character was partly based on the real life farmer and terrier owner, James Davidson, who too used the generic terms of Pepper and Mustard for his dogs depending on their coats.
 Davidson's dogs came from a variety of sources including the dogs of the Allan, Anderson and Faas families.
 Davidson documented his breeding, and he has been accepted as the originator of the modern breed.

 Some interbreeding with other breeds took place in the mid-1800s, which may have introduced Dachshund blood into the breed, although certain breeders maintained pure-bred lines.
 The Dachshund theory was first introduced by John Henry Walsh under the pseudonym of "Stonehenge" in the 1880s, and was denied by many breeders of that era.
 By the mid-1800s, the breed was known as the Dandie Dinmont Terrier, and became sought after for hunting after Scott's writings were published.
 They remain the only dog breed to have been named after a fictional character.
 Around this time the breed had some involvement in the development of the Bedlington Terrier.